UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/two_left_edge_staples.png)

 By default, copy-pasted strands keep the color of the original.
-To generate a new color for each pasted strand, uncheck *View&rarr;Pasted strands keep original color*
+To generate a new color for each pasted strand, uncheck *Edit&rarr;Pasted strands keep original color*

 ![](images/pasted_strands_new_color_menu_option.png)